 On successful completion of the course students will be able to:

-1. Demonstrate competence in the design and quality assurance checking of basic level treatment plans, and implementation of plans into treatment
+1. Demonstrate competence in the design and quality assurance checking of basic and medium level treatment plans, and implementation of plans into treatment

 2. Evaluate plans against ICRU criteria and ensure that they meet recognised and accepted criteria (ICRU 50/62)

-3. Apply and participate in basic level radiation therapy treatment, planning and simulation procedures
+3. Participate in basic and medium level radiation therapy treatment, planning and simulation procedures

 4. Demonstrate a professional attitude towards members of the public and other health care workers

-5. Demonstrate effective communication to members of the public and other health care workers, such as information gathering, active listening and empathy
+5. Apply effective communication to members of the public and other health care workers, such as information gathering, active listening and empathy

 6. Practice within an ethical and legal framework